 Like the Cold And Sparse Beauty Of Winter, there is beauty in grief and loss.

-Through covid, many have grieved the loss of physical closeness with friends, The simple luxury of sitting in a coffee shop or browsing through the supermarket disappeared.
-Like me, some of you have lost people incredibly dear to you.
-Some, have lost livelihood.
-Collectively, we suddenly have come face to face with loss and non-negotiable change.
+Through COVID, many have grieved the loss of physical closeness with friends.
+The simple luxury of sitting in a coffee shop or browsing through the supermarket disappeared.
+Collectively, we suddenly came face to face with loss and non-negotiable change.

 There is Beauty in our vulnerability

 Anyone who has lived in cold climates knows that ice keeps the reality of our vulnerability very much alive.
-It makes us come alive in our attention and feeling so we don’t hurt ourselves navigating it.
-Like ice, grief makes us very aware of how vulnerable we are.
-As with ice, we have to approach our grief consciously, with all of our attention so it doesn’t engulf us or take us away from the warmth of our lives.
+It makes us come alive in our attention and feeling, so we don’t hurt ourselves navigating it.

-Doing so can make us strangely fully alive.
-But we have to feel.
-Entering into that cold freeze consciously leads to feeling.
+Meeting this shocked and frozen quality can make us strangely fully alive.
+That crystalline quality is a doorway.
+Entering into that cold freeze consciously leads to other feelings.
 And usually, after a loss, we don’t like what we feel.
+(The video below offers some ideas of how to productively meet these horrible feelings.)

 Living in our body is the source of our resilience.

-How do you nurture yourself especially, right now, physically?
+So, let yourself have this winter of your soul.
+And, just like winter, nurture yourself.
 Can you use blankets and pillows, smells of fresh pine, and music to tell your body there is pleasure here?
 Is it possible to walk and offer your body grounding?
-What about offering your body a bath for warmth?
+What about offering your body a warm bath?
 The comfort we give our bodies melts the hardness and shock we develop in these conditions.
+Meet with friends.
+Let the tears, rage, and even guilt arise.
+Talk, sing, moan, cry.
+Recognize the beauty that shines behind your pain.

 Grief takes the wind out of our sails like nothing else.
 When my son passed away suddenly in July 2020, I knew I was at a fork in the road.
 I could either collapse into bitterness and unending suffering and lose myself completely OR I could find richness in the shadows.